infinum/dotnet-handbook/Serverless/Azure Functions.md

 Run functions within an App Service plan at regular App Service plan rates.
 Sutable for long-running scenarios such as Durable Functions, or where predictable costs are needed.

-Note: If there is already existingg App service hosting some API that needs some background job to be executed good candidate is Azure Web job.
+Note: If there is already existing App service hosting some API that needs some background job to be executed, good candidate can be Azure Web job.
 To learn more, see [here](https://docs.microsoft.com/en-us/azure/app-service/webjobs-create)

 #### Scaling rules
- A single function app in Consumption plan, only scales out to a maximum of 200 instances.
+ A single function app in Consumption plan, scales out to the maximum of 200 instances.
- Single instance may process more than one message or request at a time though, so there isn't a set limit on number of concurrent executions.
+ Single instance may process more than one message or request at a time.
- Timer trigger functions are singleton (trigger only one instance of function)
+ Timer trigger functions are singleton (trigger only one instance of function) In the real world scenarios we need to control scaling of instances.
+Sometimes azure functions deal with databases or other services which either can't scale as much.
+Over-scaling azure functions could put other resources under pressure.
+Scaling rules can be configured for function app depending on trigger type.
+To learn more see [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-concurrency)

-Azure Functions are a serverless solution that provide:
+In general Azure Functions are a serverless solution that provide:
 * Writing less code
 Allows developer to focus on the business logic implementation and utilize the infrastructure ready to use features.